MahWilson/MindCraft/README.md

 # MindCraft

-AI-assisted learning platform for secondary school programming education.
+An AI-powered learning platform designed to make programming education smarter, more interactive, and more accessible for secondary school students.

+# Project Overview
+MindCraft leverages modern web technologies and AI assistance to support structured learning, assessments, and progress tracking in programming education.
+The platform is built with scalability, usability, and future AI integration in mind.

-Development Team Members:
+Development Team:
 Mah Wilson A23CS0243 (Team Leader)

 Tan Jian Ming A23CS0275 (Scrum Master)